quixai/coin-api-bridge/README.md

 headers = {'X-CoinAPI-Key': '{placeholder:token}'}
 ```

-## Setting up connection to Quix Kafka topic
+## Setting up aconnection to Quix Kafka topic
 Use **Library** to generate code snippet to connect to Quix Kafka topic.
-You should get following code with placehodlers replaced:
+You should get the following code with placeholders replaced:
 ```python
 # Create a client factory.
 Factory helps you create StreamingClient (see below) a little bit easier
 security = SecurityOptions('{placeholder:broker.security.certificatepath}', "{placeholder:broker.security.username}", "{placeholder:broker.security.password}")